Prostate Surgery Recovery Time

 Prostate Surgery Recovery Time – What to Expect?

-After robotic prostate surgery, recovery time is much shorter compared to that of traditional open prostatectomy or non-robotic laparoscopic prostatectomy.
-The overall recovery time from a prostate surgery varies from one man to the next; however, here are some typical recovery times of patients who have elected to have a da Vinci prostatectomy:
+After robotic prostate surgery, recovery time is much shorter compared to that of traditional open prostatectomy or laparoscopic prostatectomy.
+The overall recovery time from prostate surgery varies from one man to the next; however, here are some typical recovery times of patients who have elected to have robotic-assisted prostatectomy:

 - Nearly all patients go home within 24-hours of surgery compared to a typical three day stay for traditional open prostatectomy

 - Most patients are able to have their catheter removed within 4-6 days after surgery